Professionals

 Biography

-Prior to joining Mette, Evans & Woodside, Attorney Tim Hoy spent five years with Keystone Financial, Inc. as in-house counsel where he managed litigation and handled banking and regulatory work.
-Time spent as the bank’s in-house counsel gave him an opportunity to develop a wide ranging understanding of bank operations, which has enhanced his ability to advise financial institutions.
+Prior to joining Mette, Evans & Woodside, Attorney Tim Hoy spent five years with Keystone Financial, Inc., as in-house counsel, where he managed litigation and handled banking and regulatory work.
+This experience gave him an opportunity to develop a wide-ranging understanding of bank operations, which has enhanced his ability to advise financial institutions.

 Tim focuses his law practice on assisting businesses and financial institutions.
-He has acted as counsel to financial institutions, providing advice on regulatory matters, mergers and acquisitions, Securities and Exchange Commission filings, loan documentation, creditors’ rights and payments issues.
-He also counsels other types of businesses on asset acquisitions, financing transactions, employment issues, contracts and litigation.
+He has acted as counsel to financial institutions, providing advice on regulatory matters, mergers and acquisitions, Securities and Exchange Commission filings, loan documentation, creditors’ rights, and payment issues.
+He also counsels other types of businesses on asset acquisitions, financing transactions, employment issues, contracts, and litigation.

-A presenter at professional educational seminars, he has presented on the following topics; Pennsylvania’s power of attorney statute, multi-party accounts, drafting commercial loan documents and the federal and state law of payment systems.
+As a presenter at professional educational seminars, he has discussed Pennsylvania’s power of attorney statute, multi-party accounts, drafting commercial loan documents, and the federal and state law of payment systems.

 Tim is married and has four children.